Shakil-Ahmmed8882/Shakil-Ahmmed8882/README.md

 ##  About me

 I am an extremely curious person.
-I do question the why behind everything - time, consciousness, existence, psychology, energy vibration even God.
+I do question the why behind everything - time, consciousness, existence, psychology, energy vibration.
 I Think in visual metaphors, shapes, and symbolic systems, I love drawing, breaking things down, Visualizing stuff in shapes & patters.
 I respect humans and skip who are not.
 I believe in cooperation over competition.
 I am really crazy to invest in myself through courses, workshops, seminars, communities, mentorship.
 I believe if humans are given the right resources and environment, they find the courage to see the big dream.
 I thrive in the presence of those with unshakable excitement to learn, explore, and evolve.